open-atmos/PySDM/README.md

   file.
 Noteworthy, one of the examples (``Arabas_et_al_2015_Figs_8_9``) uses [PyMPDATA](https://github.com/atmos-cloud-sim-uj/PyMPDATA), a concurrently developed sister project to PySDM.
-Hints on the installation workflow can be sought in the [.travis.yml](https://github.com/atmos-cloud-sim-uj/PySDM/blob/master/.travis.yml) file used in the continuous integration workflow of PySDM for Linux, OSX and Windows.

 ## Demo notebooks reproducing results from literature:
 #### 0D box-model coalescence-only examples (work with both CPU and GPU backends):